kpettijohn/postgis/README.md

 (4 rows)
 ```

-The image will create a database template when run called `template_postgis`.
-When creating a database your can use the `template_postgis` template as it already has the extensions `postgis` and `postgis_topology` pre-installed.
+On run the container will create a database template called `template_postgis`.
+You can then use the `template_postgis` template to create your databases with the extensions `postgis` and `postgis_topology` pre-installed.

 ```
-docker exec server-name psql -U postgres -c "CREATE DATABASE my_db TEMPLATE template_postgis;"
+docker exec postgis psql -U postgres -c "CREATE DATABASE my_postgis_db TEMPLATE template_postgis;"

-docker exec server-name psql -U postgres -d my_db -c "\dx"
+docker exec postgis psql -U postgres -d my_postgis_db -c "\dx"
                                          List of installed extensions
        Name       | Version |   Schema   |                             Description
 ------------------+---------+------------+---------------------------------------------------------------------